telerik/ajax-docs/general-information/integration-with-visual-studio/typescript-definitions/use-typescript-for-controls-using-kendo-ui.md

 # Use TypeScript for Controls Using Kendo UI

 This article explains how to use the **Kendo TypeScript definitions**	with controls from the UI for ASP.NET AJAX suite that use **Kendo UI** widgets.

 ## Getting a Reference to the Client-side Object of Kendo Widgets

-By design, every control from the UI for ASP.NE T AJAX suite that integrates a **Kendo** widget, exposes the client-side **get_kendoWidget** method,which returns a reference to the widget object.
+By design, every control from the UI for ASP.NE T AJAX suite that integrates a **Kendo** widget, exposes the client-side **get_kendoWidget** method, which returns a reference to the widget object.

->note Exception to that rule is [RadClientDataSource](1ef67ca5-56c3-42a5-acd9-d4add74507c7)in versions prior to **Q2 2015** .
+>note Exception to that rule is [RadClientDataSource](1ef67ca5-56c3-42a5-acd9-d4add74507c7) in versions prior to **Q2 2015**.
 In older version it exposes the **get_dataSourceObject** method to return the reference to the **Kendo** DataSource object.
 >

 ## How to use Intellisense

-The **get_kendoWidget** method returns an object of type *`Object`*.In order to have the **Kendo** intellisense, you should cast it to the proper type.
+The **get_kendoWidget** method returns an object of type *`Object`*.
+In order to have the **Kendo** intellisense, you should cast it to the proper type.

 ````JavaScript
 var sparklineChart = <Telerik.Web.UI.RadHtmlChart>$find("SparklineChart");
 var kendoSparkline = <kendo.dataviz.ui.Sparkline>sparklineChart.get_kendoWidget();
 ````

 >caption Figure 1: Using the Kendo Sparkline chart’s intellisense with an object returned by a RadHtmlChart.

 ![typescript-using-kendo-intellisense](images/typescript-using-kendo-intellisense.png)

-Once the type casting is done, you can utilize any available client-side method exposed by the **Kendo** widget.You can find more details about the widgets’ API in the [Kendo API reference](http://docs.telerik.com/kendo-ui/introduction).
+Once the type casting is done, you can utilize any available client-side method exposed by the **Kendo** widget.
+You can find more details about the widgets’ API in the [Kendo API reference](http://docs.telerik.com/kendo-ui/introduction).

 ### See Also